 How to help wake up kids in the morning and get the day started on the right foot.
-Waking up kids, how to get your child out of bed in the morning without a battle.
+Waking up kids, how to get your child out of bed in the morning without a battle, how to use routine cards and pre-made routines if you need extra help.

 Wake Up Kids in the Morning on the Right Side of Things